Agent Based Simulators for Epidemic Modelling: Simulating Larger Models Using Smaller Ones: Conclusion

 \section{Conclusion}

-In this paper we considered large ABS models used to model epidemic spread in a city or a region.
+In this paper we considered large ABS models used to simulate epidemic spread in a city or a region.
 These models are of great use in capturing details of population types, their behaviour, time varying regulatory instructions, etc. A key drawback of ABS models is that computational time can quickly become prohibitive as the city size and the simulated time increases.
-In this paper we proposed a shift-scale-restart algorithm that exploits the underlying probabilistic structure and allows smaller cities to provide extremely accurate approximations to larger ones using much less computational time.
+In this paper we proposed a shift-scale-restart algorithm that exploits the underlying probabilistic structure and allows smaller city simulations to provide extremely accurate approximations to larger ones using much less computational time.
 We supported our experiments and the algorithm through asymptotic analysis where we showed that initial part of the epidemic process is close to a corresponding multi-type branching process and very quickly the evolution of the epidemic process is well approximated by its mean field limit.
 The fact that in multi-type branching process the distribution of population across types stabilizes quickly helped us shift sample paths across time without loss of accuracy.
-To show closeness of the epidemic process to a branching process we developed careful coupling arguments.
-To show the robustness of the proposed methods, we numerically tested their effectiveness in presence of small networks, sparser city population, and use of substantially smaller city models to generate output that matches the large city models.
+To show the closeness of the epidemic process to a branching process we developed careful coupling arguments.
+To show the robustness of the proposed methods, we numerically tested their effectiveness in presence of multiple strains, parameter uncertainty, sparser city populations, and the use of substantially smaller city models to generate output that matches the large city models.